Nathaniyell/express-practice/readme.md

 })
 ```

-2. Promises: An object that holds an eventual result of an asynchronous operation.
+2. Promises: A proxy for a value not necessarily known when the promise is created.
+It holds an eventual result of an asynchronous operation.
 It can either resolve if the response is successful or reject when there is an error.

 ```js
 const p = new Promise(function(resolve, reject){